hanaa-mohamed/cpprelude/docs/Allocators.md

 # Allocators

-Allocators are object that's wrapping a memory + memory allocation algorithms they have a standard interface consisting of 3 functions. you can create your own allocator and pass it to the containers.
+Allocators are objects that's wrapping a memory and memory allocation algorithms.
+They have a standard interface consisting of 3 functions.
+You can create your own allocator and pass it to the containers.

 ### global_allocator
 #### alloc